stephenh/empire/CONTRIBUTING.md

 The bootstrap command assumes you have a running postgres server.
 It will create a database called `empire` using the postgres client connection defaults.

+The connection defaults assume your postgres server has a user for your current `$USER` username, and that this user is allowed to connect (from localhost) without a password, e.g. with `trust` or `ident` access.

+You can test this by running: `psql -h localhost -w postgres`.
+If this does not work, then you can try something like:

+* Add your user to postgres:

+  `sudo -u postgres psql`
+  `CREATE USER username WITH SUPERUSER;`

+  Where `username` is your `$USER` username

+* Ensure password-less access from localhost is allowed:

+  Edit `pg_hba.conf` and add a line like:

+  `host    all             all             127.0.0.1/32            trust`

+  There may be an existing line with `md5`, you can change this to `trust`.

+  Restart the postgres server.

+* Verify that `psql -h localhost -w postgres` should now work

 To run the tests:

 ```console